Sweet and Sour Spare Ribs

 Medium·15 min

-Bite-size pork ribs braised and reduced in a lacquered sauce of sugar and black vinegar until glossy, sticky and clinging.
+Bite-size pork ribs deep-fried (or seared), then braised and reduced in a lacquered sauce of sugar and aromatic vinegar until glossy, sticky and clinging.
 A cornerstone of Shanghai and Zhejiang home cooking, served warm or at room temperature.

 Sweet and sour spare ribs are a popular dish in Shanghai cuisine, where ribs are lightly coated in cornstarch, fried, and finished in a sweet and sour sauce.